myst-lang/myst/README.md

 Myst is a practical dynamic language designed from experience, rather than research.
 The primary goals of the language are:

 - **Be easy to understand:** Avoid special characters wherever possible.
 Expressions should flow in syntax as they do in thought.
 Don't surprise the user.
-Developers with a background in Ruby, Elixir, Crystal, or other similar languages should feel right at home, though feature parity is not a goal with any of these.
+Developers with a background in Ruby, Elixir, Crystal, or other similar languages should feel right at home, though feature parity with any of these is not a goal.
-- **Be reasonably fast:** As a language that compiles to bytecode, users should expect a decent level of performance.
-There are no concrete goals for performance yet, but being competitive with similar languages is a long-term target.
+- **Be reasonably fast:** Myst compiles to bytecode, so it should be expected to perform competitively with established languages like Python and Ruby, and comparably with others like Elixir.
+It's okay to trade flexibility for performance.
 - **Be extendable:** The compiler should be easy for users to extend.
 Flexibility like LISP is not a goal, but users should be able to interact with the compiler and/or VM via a direct API, rather than hacks.

 More goals are sure to come as the language develops, but these are the driving points for now.